Dyslexia friendly schools

-For further information about the principles of Dyslexia Friendly Schools and how the 'Swindon Borough Council Dyslexia Friendly Quality Mark' is awarded to schools that meet the required standard, please refer to Becoming a Dyslexia Friendly School (PDF)
+Further information about the principles of Dyslexia Friendly Schools is available in the Becoming a Dyslexia Friendly School (PDF).
+The 'Swindon Borough Council Dyslexia Friendly Quality Mark' is awarded to schools that meet the required standard.

-For further information on common issues associated with dyslexia, please refer to the following documents:
+The following documents provide further information on the common issues associated with dyslexia:

 - Learning (PDF)

 - Mathematics and Numeracy (PDF)

 - Verbal Working and Visual Memory (PDF)

 - Working With Parents, Carers and Other Concerned Parties (PDF)

 - Training Opportunities for Teachers and Teaching Assistants (PDF)